aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## Tree
 * https://leetcode.com/articles/a-recursive-approach-to-segment-trees-range-sum-queries-lazy-propagation/#
+* In-order traversal of a binary tree is insufficient to uniquely serialize a tree.
+Pre-order or post-order traversal is also required.
+* When a question involves a BST, the interviewer is usually looking for a solution which runs faster than O(n).

 ## Trie
 * Common data structures for looking up strings efficiently are
   * Trie/Prefix Tree
   * Suffix Tree
+* Tries are special trees (prefix trees) that make searching and storing strings more efficient.
+Tries have many practical applications, such as conducting searches and providing autocomplete.
+It is helpful to know these common applications so that you can easily identify when a problem can be efficiently solved using a trie.
+* Sometimes preprocessing a dictionary of words (given in a list) into a trie, will improve the efficiency of searching for a word of length k, among n words.
+Searching becomes O(k) instead of O(n).

+## Heap
+* If you see a top or lowest k mentioned in the question, it is usually a sign that a heap can be used to solve the problem.
+* If you require the top k elements, use a Min Heap of size k.
+Iterate through each element, pushing it into the heap.
+Whenever the heap size exceeds k, remove the minimum element.
+That will guarantee that you have the k largest elements.